mhwlng/fip-elite/README.md

 ```

 There is a Toggle Mirror Window menu option in the tray icon context menu.
-This option mirrors the FIP display, that is being controlled by the HOTAS hat switch, to a window for use in VR,
+This option mirrors the FIP display, that is being controlled by the HOTAS hat switch, to a window for use in VR.
-in combination with the OVR Toolkit application on steam.

 If FipSerialNumber in joysticksettings.config has the special value "window", then a separate window is created
 that is NOT a mirror of a FIP display.

-So this window also works WITHOUT any FIP display.
+**So this window will also work WITHOUT any connected FIP display.**

 You can then use a tool like [OVR Toolkit](https://store.steampowered.com/app/1068820/OVR_Toolkit/) to display this window in VR.

 ![Screenshot 1](https://i.imgur.com/KA0iCcj.png)
 ![Screenshot 2](https://i.imgur.com/JTxiIBL.png)